-From the city’s central Octagon, you will be able to walk down to the iconic train station.
+You could easily spend days exploring the city of Dunedin.
+From the city’s central Octagon, you’ll be able to walk to the iconic train station.
 The station has an impressive facade that has earned it worldwide recognition.
-With your rental car, you’ll also be able to visit other city sights like Tunnel Beach and the world’s steepest street.
+With your rental car, you’ll also be able to visit other city sights, including Tunnel Beach and the world’s steepest street.

 Read about other popular road trip routes in New Zealand.